HARDIntegral/IntegralCAS/README.md

 # IntegralCAS
 A Computer Algebra System that runs in a bash shell that can simplify and solve various algebraic and calculus problems and will be able to graph functions
+---
+I have bitten off more than i could chew with this one.